gita/BhagavadGita/README.md

 The Bhagavad Gita Application Programming Interface (API) allows a web or mobile developer to use the Bhagavad Gita text in their web or mobile application(s).
 It is a RESTful API that follows some of the Best Practices for designing a REST API.

+### Current version
+The current version of the API is v1.
+We encourage you to explicitly use this version in the url.

+### Schema
+All API access is over HTTPS, and accessed from https://bhagavadgita.io/api/v1.
+All data is sent and received as JSON.

 ### Documentation

 We have 2 types of documenatations available for this API, both based on the Open API specification.